 - Minimize: Sort through boxes of stored items and clothing.
 Donate, sell or trash items as appropriate.

 - Sort and Organize: Use bins or boxes to keep like items together in an organized fashion so you can find them easily.
+Where possible, always label the boxes with details of what’s inside.
+To prevent writing directly on the plastic bin, put several lines of masking tape on the side to write on instead.

 - Safety: Keep all appliances raised up off the floor to prevent any electrical problems should there be water in the basement.